MPUA Mutual Aid Program

 The Federal Emergency Management Agency (FEMA) now requires mutual aid agreements to be in writing in order for costs associated with emergency assistance under those agreements to be reimbursed.
-The change is noted in policy update 9523.6, Mutual Aid Agreements for Public Assistance, issued on August 17, 1999, and applies to all emergencies declared after August 17, 1999.
+The change is noted in policy update 9523.6, Mutual Aid Agreements for Public Assistance, re-issued on August 13, 2007, and applies to all emergencies declared after August 17, 1999.

 A concern has been identified by APPA that some systems may not have agreements with cooperative utilities, utilities located across state lines, utilities that are not part of the existing mutual aid agreement, etc. In late May of 2000, discussions between the NRECA, APPA and FEMA led to the development of a one-page generic mutual aid agreement which meets the criteria spelled out in the new FEMA regulation.

 It's very important to point out that this agreement is not meant to replace or supplement any existing agreements, but rather act as a stopgap while initiating a national agreement with all utilities which sign the agreement.
 By having each municipal in MPUA sign a copy of the agreement, in effect an agreement between APPA and NRECA signing members will be in place, making assistance from coops and other utilities in Missouri - as well as out-of-state - available as well.
 (It is not necessary for you to be an APPA member to complete the agreement.
 APPA is simply acting as a catalyst to put this agreement in place nationwide.)

 Remember, should the need arise for you to request assistance from another utility due to a major disaster or emergency declared as eligible for FEMA assistance, FEMA will require a written mutual aid agreement have been in place before considering providing funds to cover such costs.
 (For additional criteria FEMA requires, check out FEMA's web site, above.)